ramachandran-lab/ML-MAGES/README.md

 [1] Liu X, Crawford L, Ramachandran S. ML-MAGES: Machine learning approaches for multivariate genetic association analyses with genes and effect size shrinkage. (accepted at RECOMB 2025)

-For questions and comments, please contact Xiran Liu at *xiran_liu1 at brown dot edu*.
+For questions and comments, please contact the author at *xiran_liu1 at brown dot edu*.